English, Bachelor of Arts College of Letters & Science

 Literature by Women from 1800-1900

-Choose one course focusing on literature written in English between 1900 and present:4
+Choose one course focusing on literature and other media in English between 1945 and the present:4

 British Literature, 1945 to Present